Pranjal-R-Agrawal/uoft_notes/CSC209/markdown/Miscellaneous.md

 Variables declared in the body of a function belong exclusively to that function; they can't be examined or modified by other functions.
 In C89, variable declarations must come first, before all statements in the body of a function.
 In C99, variable declarations and statements can be mixed, as long as each variable is declared prior to the first statement that uses the variable.

-In C99, the keyword `static` can be used to specify the minimum expected length of an array argument
+In C99, the keyword `static` can be used to specify the minimum expected length of an array argument.
+This may help the compiler optimise the code better.
 ```c
 void function(int array[static 5]) {}
 ```
-This may help the compiler optimise the code better.

 The compiler flag `-Werror=vla` can be used to generate an error for using variable length arrays.